Online RN to BSN Program

 - Demonstrate professional values and behaviors consistent with professional standards.

 - Assume responsibility for ongoing professional development in an ever-changing healthcare environment.

 The Online RN to BSN program reviews applications and admits students every academic quarter.
 Admissions decisions are made and communicated in writing once the program application and admissions requirements have been completed and reviewed.

 - Admission to NAU before application to the Online RN to BSN program.

 - Graduation from an associate degree program in nursing or a diploma nursing program.*

-- Minimum cumulative grade point average (CGPA) of 2.8 or above from the graduated associate degree program in nursing or diploma nursing program.
-Applicants who do not meet the CGPA requirement are reviewed on a case-by-case basis and may be admitted under probationary status.
+- Minimum cumulative grade point average (CGPA) of 2.5 or above from the graduated associate degree program in nursing or diploma nursing program.

 - All nursing prefix (NS) courses must be completed through NAU online.

 *All international nurses must have a current active unencumbered RN license from any state within the United States and an international professional evaluation of their prior education credentials.